Don”t you just LOVE really fun door knockers?

 I love how it looks best in brass against a bright, colorful door – but it truly looks beautiful in any finish.

-A personal preference, this is the door knocker which adorns our own entryway.
+A personal preference and another timeless design, this is the door knocker which adorns our own entryway.

 Inspired by the doors I’ve seen in Europe, I love the classic look of the lion head.